kamranahmedse/developer-roadmap/contributing.md

 Before you start to contribute to our project in order to satisfy [Hacktoberfest requirements](https://hacktoberfest.com/participation/#contributors), please bare in mind the following:

-* There is not a Hacktoberfest t-shirt this year [(see their FAQ)](https://hacktoberfest.com/participation/#faq).
+- There is *not* a Hacktoberfest t-shirt this year [(see their FAQ)](https://hacktoberfest.com/participation/#faq)
-* There is not an infinite opportunity to contribute to the roadmap.sh project.
+- There is *not* an infinite opportunity to contribute to the roadmap.sh project.

-### Hacktoberfest Specific Contribution rules
+### Hacktoberfest Specific Contribution Rules

 As Hacktoberfest attracts a lot of contributors (which is awesome), it does require a more rigid and strictly enforced set of guidelines than the average contribution.